hincz-lab/Evolution-Counterdiabatic-Driving/README.md

 \*\* The concentration shown on the figure is the drug concentration in the reference sequence of environments.
 The actual concentration used in the counterdiabatic driving condition is different.

 \*\*\* Note that we are using this fitness landscape as an example of a complex real-world fitness landscape to demonstrate that we can use counterdiabatic driving to speed up evolution.
 We do not endorse using it to speed up the evolution of drug-resistance in the real world unless it's part of a carefully thought-out plan :)

+## Derive your own CD Driving prescription (coming soon!)

+We're still working out the kinks on this but it will be here soon!

 ## Running the model